PiyushBadule/PiyushBadule/README.md

   <img src="https://img.shields.io/badge/🌟-R%26R%20Excellence%20Award-2088FF?style=for-the-badge&logo=medal&logoColor=white"/>
 </p>
 <p align="center">
-  <em>"Honored with the R&R Excellence Award for outstanding performance and lasting contribution to the T-Systems team.
-This accolade is a testament to my commitment to innovation and excellence in software development."</em>
+  <em>"Honored with the R&R Excellence Award twice for outstanding performance and lasting contributions to the T-Systems team.
+These accolades are a testament to my commitment to innovation and excellence in software development."</em>
 </p>

 <!-- Spacer -->